-A simple example of derivative is butter, which is a derivative of milk.
-The price of butter depends upon the price of milk, which in turn depends upon the demand and supply of milk.
+Butter, for instance, is a simple example of a derivative – it derives its value from milk.
+The price of butter depends on the price of milk, which in turn is dependent on the demand and supply of milk.

-- A security derived from a debt instrument, share, loan whether secured or unsecured, risk instrument or contract for differences, or any other form of security.
+- A security derived from a debt instrument, share, loan (whether secured or unsecured), risk instrument or contract for differences, or any other form of security.

 - A contract that derives its value from the prices or index of prices of underlying securities.